Tim teaches musical instruments in schools and colleges. He also plays the trumpet in several bands and arranges and publishes music.

-Swelling of the lips can be the result of bruising through too much mouthpiece pressure or a result muscular strain.
-The lips can feel very stiff and inflexible which can lead to a less focused sound, a loss of high register and often the articulation becomes less clean especially on first note attacks.
+Swelling of the lips can be the result of bruising through too much mouthpiece pressure or a result of muscular strain.
+The lips can feel very stiff and inflexible, which can lead to a less focused sound and a loss of high register.
+The articulation often becomes less clean, especially on first note attacks.

 Taking your time to warm up in the lower register can help revive the lips but you could avoid the the swelling through playing with less mouthpiece pressure, a more relaxed posture and focusing on your breathing, aperture and tongue level.